Sawarda railway station

 Sawarda railway station is a station on Konkan Railway.
 It is at a distance of 146.302 km down from origin at Roha station.
 The preceding station on the line is Kamathe railway station and the next station is Aravali railway station.
+The station has 2 platforms and 3 tracks.
+On the Main line towards Ratnagiri end there is a viaduct with a road under it.

+Platforms

+The station has 2 platforms,Platform 1 and Platform 2.
+Platform 1 houses the station building and is elevated while Platform 2 is a ground platform.

+Amenities

+The station features a range of amenities including: